quantstamp/qsp-protocol-audit-contract/README.md

 ## Commands

-**Note**: before running a command, setup the credentials as described in the section above.
+**Note**: before running a command, setup the credentials as described in the internal wiki.

 1. `npm run command -- -n=dev -a=whitelist --p 0x123456789` whitelists a node defined by a given address
 1. `npm run command -- -n=dev -a=whitelist-owner-in-data-contract` whitelists the owner of the QuantstampAuditData contract (required for updating nodes' min audit price)